 In order to prioritize their safety, many victims of financial abuse have to leave a dangerous environment before they’re financially independent.
 If you’ve had to support yourself with credit cards and now have an overwhelming balance, it’s important to create a strategy for paying it down.

 Balance transfer credit cards can help you manage payments, consolidate debt and cut interest costs.
-Here’s how it works: You transfer one or more credit card balances to a single card, ideally one that offers 0% interest for several months.
+Here’s how it works: You transfer one or more credit card balances to a single card, ideally one that offers 0 percent interest for several months.
 This way, you have a while to get on your feet and pay what you can without worrying about accumulating interest charges.

 If you’re wondering how a balance transfer affects your credit, it depends.
 The act of transferring a balance has no effect on your credit score.
 In fact, paying down debt will likely improve your credit.
 However, applying for a new credit card may lower your score by a few points.